gardener/dashboard/docs/usage/connect-kubectl.md

 2. Choose `CLUSTERS` and select your cluster in the list.
 3. Choose the `Show information about gardenlogin` info icon and follow the configuration hints.

-Note: Use the [previously downloaded](#download-kubeconfig-for-the-garden-cluster) kubeconfig for the `Garden` cluster as the kubeconfig path.
+> Note: Use the [previously downloaded](#download-kubeconfig-for-the-garden-cluster) kubeconfig for the `Garden` cluster as the kubeconfig path.
 Do not use the `gardenlogin` `Shoot` cluster kubeconfig here

 <img width="700" src="../images/03-gardenlogin-info.png">

 ### Download and Setup Kubeconfig for a `Shoot` Cluster

-The `gardenlogin` kubeconfig for the `Shoot` cluster can be obtained in different ways:
+The `gardenlogin` kubeconfig for the `Shoot` cluster can be obtained in various ways:
 - [Copy and run](#copy-and-run-gardenctl-target-command) the `gardenctl target` command from the dashboard
 - [Download](#download-from-dashboard) from the Gardener dashboard